jackrcole/multi-agent-algos/index.md

      where $f$ is a monotonic mixing function implemented as a feed-forward neural network with non-negative weights.

 3. **Multi-Agent DDPG (MADDPG)**:
-   - MADDPG is an extension of DDPG for multi-agent scenarios [8].
+   - MADDPG is an extension of DDPG (Deep Deterministic Policy Gradient) for multi-agent scenarios [8].
    - It uses a centralized training with decentralized execution paradigm.
    - Each agent has its own actor and critic, where the critic has access to all agents' observations and actions during training.
    - MADDPG updates its centralized critic through gradient ascent on the expected return: